raquelbrombilla/app-financas/README.md

 # Finance App
 App about finance made with React Native.
+It is static because it was made for learning purposes.

 # Preview